Mark Fidrych: Death

-According to the Worcester District Attorney's office, a family friend found Fidrych dead beneath his ten-wheel dump truck at his Northborough home around 2:30 p.m. on April 13, 2009.
-He appeared to have been working on the truck at the time of the accident.
-Authorities said Fidrych suffocated after his clothes had become entangled with a spinning power takeoff shaft on the truck.
-The state medical examiner's office ruled the death an accident, according to a release from the Worcester District Attorney's office.

-Joseph Amorello, owner of a road construction company who had occasionally hired Fidrych to haul gravel or asphalt, had stopped by the farm to chat with him when he found the body underneath the dump truck.
-"We were just, in general, getting started for the [road-building] season this week and it seems as though his truck was going to be needed.
-It looked like he was doing some maintenance on it," Amorello said in a telephone interview.
-"I found him under the truck.
+According to the Worcester County district attorney's office, family friend Joseph Amorello found Fidrych dead beneath his ten-wheel dump truck at his Northborough home at around 2:30 p.m. on April 13, 2009.
+Fidrych appeared to have been working on the truck at the time of the accident.
+Amorello later said: "We were just, in general, getting started for the [road-building] season this week and it seems as though his truck was going to be needed.
+It looked like he was doing some maintenance on it.
+I found him under the truck.
 There's not much more I can say.
 I dialed 911 and that's all I could do."

-Fidrych was cremated and a funeral was held in Fidrych's honor.
-Thousands of people came to pay their respects.
+Authorities concluded that Fidrych had suffocated after his clothes had become entangled with a spinning power takeoff shaft on the truck.
+The Massachusetts medical examiner ruled the death an accident.
+Fidrych was cremated and a memorial service was held in his honor that was attended by thousands.

-A 2012 wrongful death suit filed by Fidrych's widow was dismissed by a Massachusetts appeals court in November 2017.
-In a unanimous decision, the court ruled that the companies in question did provide warnings and that their equipment was free of design defects.
-Further, the court decreed that the companies had no legal duty to provide any such warnings because Fidrych modified the truck.
+A 2012 wrongful-death suit filed by Fidrych's widow against the makers of the truck and the spinning component was dismissed by a Massachusetts appeals court in November 2017.
+In a unanimous decision, the court ruled that the companies provided warnings and that their equipment was free of design defects.
+The court decreed that the companies had no legal duty to provide any such warnings because Fidrych had modified the truck.